precondition/keymapdb/db_fields_reference.md

 ## keymapImage (string)
 Link to a visual representation of the keymap in question.

-In most cases, this should be an externally hosted image (e.g. imgur) but hosting the keymap image directly in the repo may be considered.
+In most cases, this should be an externally hosted image (e.g. imgur) but hosting the keymap image directly in the repo at `src/assets/img/keymaps/` may be considered.

 ### Possible Values
 - "https://media.discordapp.net/attachments/663573863480950808/876552871309639780/unknown.png"
 - "https://i.ibb.co/RQZx2dY/default-kyria2.jpg"
+- precondition.jpg

 ## keymapUrl (string)
 The link to the keymap *folder* files.